Keyboard shortcuts

 Implementing a Custom Signer

-If you need full control over the signing process, you can implement the ExternalSigner interface in your application.
-This interface defines all the cryptographic operations the SDK needs.
+If you need full control over the signing process, you can implement the ExternalBreezSigner and ExternalSparkSigner interfaces in your application.
+These interfaces define all the cryptographic operations the SDK needs.

-The DefaultSigner implementation can be used as a reference for what's expected.
+The default implementations of the two interfaces, DefaultExternalSigner and DefaultExternalSparkSigner, can be used as a reference for what's expected.

 Developer note

 Implementing a custom signer requires deep understanding of Bitcoin cryptography.
-The default signer implementation provides a solid reference for what's expected.
+The default signer implementations provide a solid reference for what's expected.

-Most applications should use the default external signer factory function rather than implementing their own.
+Most applications should use the default external signers factory function rather than implementing their own.

 Flutter Limitation